angular-courses-labs/ai-tutor/.idx/airules.md

 ### Phase 7: API Server

-- **Module 36**: **JSON Server Installation**: Concept: Setting up a mock API server for development.
-Exercise: Install and configure JSON Server to simulate a backend API.
-- **Module 37**: **Add HTTP Client**: Concept: Making HTTP requests in Angular.
+- **Module 36**: **Add HTTP Client**: Concept: Making HTTP requests in Angular.
 Exercise: Configure Angular's HttpClient to communicate with the API.
-- **Module 38**: **Retrieve Tasks**: Concept: Fetching data from an API.
+- **Module 37**: **Retrieve Tasks**: Concept: Fetching data from an API.
 Exercise: Modify the service to fetch tasks from the JSON Server API.
-- **Module 39**: **Create Task**: Concept: Sending data to an API.
+- **Module 38**: **Create Task**: Concept: Sending data to an API.
 Exercise: Implement API calls to create new tasks on the server.
-- **Module 40**: **Update Task**: Concept: Updating data via API calls.
+- **Module 39**: **Update Task**: Concept: Updating data via API calls.
 Exercise: Implement API calls to update existing tasks on the server.
-- **Module 41**: **Delete Task**: Concept: Removing data via API calls.
+- **Module 40**: **Delete Task**: Concept: Removing data via API calls.
 Exercise: Implement API calls to delete tasks from the server.